secfree/secfree.github.io/_posts/2018-04-11-why-i-came-to-singapore-from-china.md

 <br />

-Coming to Singapore a big decision for me, and I gave up a lot for this.
+Coming to Singapore is a big decision for me, and I gave up a lot for this.
 Record the consideration process can remind me what I'm coming for.

 ---